clairexen/riscv-fanfic/riscv-long/riscv-long.md

 strongly encouraged to use just one funct7 codepoint for a whole family of instructions, or use the "f8 extended format" (see below).

-Q: When should an instruction use the "prefix format", when the "extended format".
+Q: When should an instruction use the "prefix format", when the "extended format"?

 A: The "extended format" is the preferred way of encoding an instruction that has a fixed length, is 80-bit or shorter, and can be encoded using only one